 Year or period: 2005

-YouTube first appeared in 2005 which opened an entirely new method of communication.
-The ability to create and share media over very long distances was such a game changer that it has become something of a behemoth ever since.
+YouTube first appeared in 2005 and launched an entirely new method of communication.
+The ability to create and share media over very long distances was such a game-changer that it has become something of a behemoth ever since.

-Other notable launches this year included Yahoo!360, Bebo and the "mighty" Reddit.
-Social media was started to find its legs.
+Other notable launches this year included Yahoo!360, Bebo, and the "mighty" Reddit.
+Social media platforms were started to find their legs.

-19. Proper Facebook launches and begins to monopolize the market
+19. Facebook launches and begins to monopolize the market

 Year or period: 2006

-2006 saw the advent of 'proper' Facebook.
-It remains one of the most popular social media networks on the internet, and by extension, the world.
+2006 saw the advent of Facebook.
+It remains one of the most popular social media platforms on the internet, and by extension, the world.

-Facebook has had staggering growth since 2006 and it is now one of the most visited site on the web.
+Facebook has seen staggering growth since 2006, and it is now one of the most visited sites on the web.